Albert J. Winkler: Biography

 Winkler's book General Viticulture (1st edition 1962, several later editions) became an international classic and is perhaps his greatest contribution to viticulture.
 The book has been translated into Spanish, Italian, Greek, Hindi, and Russian.

 In 1919 he married Viola Lilly Pearl Buehrer (known as "Pearl", b.
 1896).
-After 69 years of marriage she died in 1988.
+After 69 years of marriage she died in 1988 in Woodland, California.
 Upon his death in 1989 he was survived by 2 daughters, 5 grandchildren, and 8 great grandsons.